joedolson/wp-to-twitter/src/readme.txt

 * Bug fix: Last Tweet notice improperly called array.
 Props @mattyrob, @pyro-code01.
 * Bug fix: Only show upgrade notice if it's populated in the readme.
+* Change: Change scripts to register separately from enqueuing.
 * Change: Change Pro filters to a filter instead of a direct function call.
+* Tooling: Update to PHPCS 3.

 = 4.2.1 =